AMBER Alert For 6-Week-Old Baby Girl After Mother Found Fatally Stabbed in Texas

 There were no signs of the child at his San Antonio residence.

-Anyone who may know anything about Shanally’s whereabouts is urged to call Houston Crime Stoppers at (713) 222-TIPS.
+Anyone who may know anything about Shamali’s whereabouts is urged to call Houston Crime Stoppers at (713) 222-TIPS.

-Note: Update: On Thursday morning, Houston Police found Shamali Flores inside a southwest Houston apartment.
-According to police, she appears unharmed but was still taken to an area hospital to be examined by doctors.
-At this point, police are not providing details about how they found the infant.